 Prior to closing day, there are a few tasks we recommend that you complete in order to simplify your new home experience.
 If you’re renting, give notice to your landlord and arrange for the return of your deposit.
 Confirm your home purchase with your bank/mortgage lender and finalize your mortgage details.
 Hire a lawyer to represent you and manage closing documentation.
-Obtain home insurance and notify your lawyer and bank/mortgage lender of the selected insurer. if you’re looking to sell your home, put your home on the Unreserved site or contact our recommended real estate agent Jennifer Glazier.
+Obtain home insurance and notify your lawyer and bank/mortgage lender of the selected insurer.
+If you’re looking to sell contact our recommended real estate agent Jennifer Glazier.
 Before putting your home on the market, organize, depersonalize and stage your space to achieve the broadest appeal.
-Unreserved offers all of these services.
 Arrange and schedule your move and book as far in advance as possible.
 Be sure to schedule it for after your closing day and not on your actual closing day in case of delays.
 We recommend Valley Moving or Darling Solutions to help with your moving needs.
 Be sure to also coordinate cancellations, transfers and change of address, notify medical, financial and/or contracted services, update licenses, subscriptions, internet services, memberships and mail.
 Lastly, set up auto payments at your new home including for Propane, Hydro, Internet, Hot Water Tank, Mortgage, Mail and Taxes.

 Having your home completed before your closing date is our priority.
 We include some contingencies in our construction schedule to account for unforeseen events that could cause delays, such as obtaining permits, inspection approvals, availability of trades, and weather conditions.
 If we must adjust your closing date, we will provide advance notice in-keeping with Tarion guidelines.
 On closing day, meet with your lawyer to sign the required mortgage and property closing documentation and pay the associated balances and fees.
 Once the closing documents are finalized with your lawyer, we’ll contact you, you’ll get your keys and you’ll take ownership of your new home.
 We ask that you don’t schedule a move in for the day of the closing as delays make occur that could affect your move in time.
 Your home purchase only becomes a reality on the closing day when ownership is officially transferred to you.
 Please email us at firstname.lastname@example.org if you have any questions.